ludesdeveloper/pulumi-ci-cd/README.md

 ```
 git push origin master
 ```
-> You may need to release change in CodePipeline if failed
 ### **Clean Up**
 1. Make sure you are in push-to-codecommit folder
 2. Type command below